Tanja Bueltmann

 Tanja Bueltmann, FRHistS (born 1979) is a German-British historian and academic, who holds the chair in International History at the University of Strathclyde.
-She specialises in the history of migration and diaspora.
+She specialises in the history of human migration and diaspora.
 She is also a citizens' rights campaigner and founder of the EU Citizens' Champion campaign.

 Education

-Bueltmann studied British Cultural Studies, History and Sociology at Bielefeld University, also spending a year at the University of Edinburgh as an ERASMUS study abroad student, receiving an MA in 2005.
-Participation in the ERASMUS study abroad programme "laid the roots for her subsequent research and career".
+Bueltmann studied British Cultural Studies, History and Sociology at Bielefeld University, also spending a year at the University of Edinburgh as an Erasmus study abroad student, receiving an MA in 2005.
+Participation in the Erasmus study abroad programme "laid the roots for her subsequent research and career".
 She was a PhD candidate with the Irish-Scottish studies programme at the Victoria University of Wellington, with her PhD research funded by the New Zealand government's New Zealand International Doctoral Research Scholarship scheme.
 While she was a PhD student, Bueltmann published several papers and appeared in national media.

 Career

 Bueltmann's research interests are in diaspora history, particularly in connection to Scottish and English immigrant communities.

 In 2011, Bueltmann published her thesis "Scottish Ethnicity and the Making of New Zealand Society, 1850-1930", in which she "sets the scene for Scottish migration to New Zealand".
 In 2012, she focused on English communities overseas, co-editing a collection entitled Locating the English Diaspora, 1500-2010.
 She continued to research the movement of Scots overseas, and, in 2015, co-edited The Scottish Diaspora together with Professor Graeme Morton and Dr Andrew Hinson.
 Later that year she published Clubbing Together: Ethnicity, Civility and Formal Sociability in the Scottish Diaspora to 1930, investigating Scottish ethnicity and associational activism.
 The book is the 2015 winner of the Saltire Society Scottish Research Book of the Year award.
 In 2017, Bueltmann published the co-authored monograph The English Diaspora in North America: Migration, Ethnicity and Association, 1730s-1950s, the output of an AHRC funded grant.

 Bueltmann argues that amid the uproar about migrant populations trying to seek refuge within the UK, it is easy to forget the historic outward migration of Britons.
 More recently, she has also examined the collective action being taken by EU citizens in the UK in response to Brexit.

 Bueltmann is a Fellow of the Royal Historical Society (FRHistS) and Fellow of the Higher Education Academy (FHEA).

 Bueltmann worked at Northumbria University from February 2009 until July 2020, when she became chair in International History at the University of Strathclyde.